UPDATED NOVEMBER 2019

 In those places you want to filter search results to narrow down the options till you find the local events that are best for you.
 I’ll explain how to do that later on.

-In this post I’ve listed my top four sites and apps to search for local events.
+In this post I’m sharing the best apps for local events and explain how to use them.
 These are the essential tools that you want to add to your trip planning toolbox.

 Meetup – Find and join events and groups